Tamanna013/GameX/README.md

    - Answer Validation: Compares the player’s input with the correct answer and updates the score.
    - Result Display: After all questions are answered, the final score and a message are shown based on performance.

+## Tic-Tac-Toe:

+1. *main()*
+   - Initializes the game by creating an empty board.
+Alternates between players, calling playerMove() to make moves.
+   - After every move, calls checkWin() to see if someone has won and isBoardFull() to check for a draw.
+If the game ends, asks players if they want to reset the board using resetBoard() and play again.

+2. *printBoard()*
+   - Displays the current state of the board.
+Each cell is shown with proper formatting to make the board clear.
+   - Helps players know which cells are available or already occupied.

+3. *playerMove()*
+   - Asks the current player to enter the row and column of their move.
+Validates the input to ensure it's within bounds and the cell is empty.
+   - Updates the board with the player's symbol ('X' or 'O') once the move is valid.

+4. *checkWin()*
+   - Checks all rows, columns, and diagonals to see if there are three identical symbols ('X' or 'O') in a line.
+   - If a winning condition is found, returns true; otherwise, returns false.

+5. *isBoardFull()*
+   - Loops through every cell in the board.
+If at least one cell is empty (' '), it returns false, meaning the board is not full.
+If all cells are occupied, returns true, indicating a draw.

+6. *resetBoard()*
+   - Resets the entire board to its initial empty state with all cells set to ' '.
+Prepares the game for a fresh start.

 ## Number-Guessing-Game:
 #### numberGuessingGame()
 1. A range (ie., from 1 to 100) is selected and a random number (ie., the number to be guessed) is taken from this range.